The64thGamer/cheeseepedia/content/tibxtfvrdenmo58i/content.md

-Gulliver's World has a retrofitted {{< wiki-link "Rock-afire Explosion" >}} show renamed to 'The Hard Luck Bears' and is located in its own theater. the character positioning is the same to the original Rock-afire Explosion set-up except the characters themselves feature different clothing and all have replacement bear masks.
+Gulliver's World has a retrofitted [Rock-afire Explosion] show renamed to 'The Hard Luck Bears' and is located in its own theater. the character positioning is the same to the original Rock-afire Explosion set-up except the characters themselves feature different clothing and all have replacement bear masks.

 ## History